Pisces-Project/Pisces-Geometry/docs/source/index.rst

         Worked Examples
         ^^^^^^^^^^^^^^^
-        Explore practical examples that demonstrate how to use ``Pisces-Geometry`` to define coordinates, manipulate fields, perform differential operations, and more.
+        Explore practical examples that demonstrate how to use ``PyMetric`` to define coordinates, manipulate fields, perform differential operations, and more.

         +++